Now that Derek Chauvin has been convicted, here’s what happens next

 The length of Chauvin’s sentence is a bit unclear, in part because Minnesota’s sentencing guidelines likely give Cahill a fair amount of discretion to increase Chauvin’s sentence up to the statutory maximum.

-Although Chauvin was convicted of violating three separate criminal statutes, he is likely to serve his sentences for all three crimes concurrently, meaning that those sentences will all run at the same time.
+Although Chauvin was convicted of violating three separate criminal statutes, he is likely to serve his sentences for all three crimes at the same time.
 That’s because, while Chauvin was convicted of three separate offenses, he did not commit three separate criminal acts.
 He committed one — the killing of George Floyd — which violated three different criminal laws.

 The most serious of the three crimes he was convicted of is second-degree unintentional murder.
 Although state law provides that the maximum sentence for this crime is 40 years, Minnesota judges typically rely on the state’s sentencing guidelines, rather than statutory maximums, when handing down criminal sentences.